baijum/selenium-python/source/locating-elements.rst

    login_form = driver.find_element(By.XPATH, "//form[@id='loginForm']")
    # (v4.0.0+) Find first `input` element with attribute `name` set to `username`

-.. [#] Note: Use absolute paths only if necessary.
-Methods will break if the HTML is changed even slightly.

 The username element can be located like this::